Difference Between FERA and FEMA: FERA vs FEMA

 Why Was FERA Replaced by FEMA?

 The replacement of FERA with FEMA was a response to the changing needs of India’s economy.
 As globalization progressed, FERA’s stringent rules became a barrier to India’s participation in global markets.
 The 1991 economic reforms, which aimed at liberalizing the Indian economy, called for a more open and adaptable foreign exchange framework.
+The development of the Foreign Exchange Regulation Act (FERA) was driven by the need to restrict unauthorized dealings in foreign currencies.

 FEMA was introduced to address this need, offering more flexible regulations that supported foreign investments and facilitated international trade.
 These differences between FERA and FEMA were crucial in promoting economic growth and integrating India more effectively into the global economy.